 When it comes to the materials that crowns are made of, you have several possible options, including ceramic and metal.
 Another option that’s now available for some people is a zirconia crown.

-Zirconia crowns are made from zirconium dioxide, a very durable type of metal that’s related to titanium, although it’s categorized as a type of ceramic crown.
+Zirconia crowns are made from zirconium dioxide, a very durable type of ceramic material.

 Crowns made of zirconia are becoming increasingly common, and they do offer some advantages.

 One of the biggest advantages of zirconia is its strength and durability.
 Consider how much force your back teeth exert on the food that you chew.

 Your crowns need to be made of a strong material, so zirconia may be a good choice for crowns in the back of your mouth.
 Also, because zirconia is so strong, a dentist won’t have to do as much preparation of your tooth.

 Zirconia-based crowns fared just as well over the course of 5 years as metal-based crowns, according to a 2017 randomized controlled trial published in the Journal of Dentistry.
 And crowns made of zirconia, called monolithic zirconia crowns, are especially durable.

 Zirconia is the choice of many dentists for its biocompatibility, which means it’s less likely to provoke the body into producing a reaction or immunological response like inflammation.